 Hours of business

-The Service Provider’s normal hours of business are Monday to Friday from 10am to 5pm (UK time).
-The Service Provider is under no obligation to work or respond to Client emails or calls outside of these hours, at weekends or on UK public holidays.
+The Service Provider’s normal days of business are Monday to Friday from 9am to 6pm.
+The Service Provider is under no obligation to work or respond to Client emails or calls outside of these hours, at weekends or on public holidays.

 Invoicing and payment

 The Service Provider shall submit invoices to the Client to request payment for services.
-Invoices are normally sent via email.
+Invoices are sent via email.
 Payment is due within seven (7) days of receipt of the invoice by the Client.
-Payment for Services is due by bank transfer or card payment using PayPal.
-Bank details will be made available on invoices.

 If the Client fails to make any payment to the Service Provider by the due date for payment, then, without limiting the Service Provider’s remedies under or in connection with these terms and conditions, the Client shall pay interest on the overdue amount at the rate of 4% per annum above the Bank of England’s base rate from time to time.
 Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
 The Client shall pay the interest together with the overdue amount.